koulaxizis/reaper/Readme.md

 ### My personal collection of presets for ReaPlugs & JS Effects.

+You don't really need third-party plugins to produce, mix and master.
+All you need is already available in Reaper!

 Feel free to download, use & share! **Sharing is caring! ![](https://github.com/koulaxizis/reaper/blob/master/Images/Beating_heart.gif)**

 If you are familiar with GitHub, you can *Watch*, *Star* & *Fork* this repository.